windsormorris/wm-website/site/index.md

 Keep up to date with what's happening with Windsor Morris
 <a href='https://www.facebook.com/windsormorrisdancers'>on Facebook<i class="stack fab fa-facebook-square"></i></a> and [Instagram](https://www.instagram.com/wmwindsormorris)<i class="stack fab fa-instagram"></i>.

-**Many people will make a small donation to show their appreciation, so look out for our collectors and, yes, we take contactless!**
+**Many people like make a small donation to show their appreciation, so look out for our collectors and, yes, we take contactless!**

 Where can you see us soon?
 --------------------------